 The Stop It Now!
 UK and Ireland helpline

-- Call our confidential helpline on 0808 1000 900 or use our live chat or secure messaging service
+- Call our confidential helpline on 0808 1000 900, use our live chat or send a secure email

-- Confidential help for anyone worried about their own sexual thoughts, feelings and behaviour towards children
+- Confidential online self-help for anyone worried about their own sexual thoughts, feelings and behaviour towards children

 - Advice if you’re worried about another adult’s online or offline sexual behaviour towards children

 - Help if you’re concerned about a young person’s sexual behaviour

 - Information on how to keep children safe from sexual abuse on our Parents Protect website and learning programme